usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    mkdir -p /path/to/deployments/folder  # Create it if it doesn't exist cd /path/to/deployments/folder

+   # Create a virtual environment and install cruft
+   python -m venv venv-cruft
+   source venv-cruft/bin/activate
+   python -m pip install --upgrade pip cruft

-   # Run cookiecutter and set the template's variables
+   # Run cruft and set the template's variables
-   cookiecutter gh:usnistgov/dioptra --checkout main \
+   cruft create https://github.com/usnistgov/dioptra --checkout main \
      --directory cookiecutter-templates/cookiecutter-dioptra-deployment

+   # Deactivate the virtual environment
+   deactivate

    # Move into the new folder created by the template.
 The new folder's name
    # is based on the deployment_name variable.
 The default name for the folder
    # is dioptra-deployment.
    cd dioptra-deployment

+   # Create a Python virtual environment and install the cruft and Jinja2 packages.
+   python -m venv .venv
+   source .venv/bin/activate
+   python -m pip install --upgrade pip cruft jinja2

    # Initialize Dioptra using the init-deployment.sh script
    ./init-deployment.sh